NSW 2264 Census 2021 + Live DA Data

 What is the median house price in Silverwater?

-The median house price is $1,005,000, reaching $1,020,000 in 2025, up 1.7% from $1,002,500 in 2024.
-Monthly mortgage repayments average $1,625.
-All dwellings are separate houses, so there are no apartments in the suburb to pull the median down.
+The median house price reached $1,020,000 in 2025, up 1.7% from $1,002,500 in 2024.
+Monthly mortgage repayments average $1,625, giving a mortgage-to-income ratio of 27.1%, below the 30% stress threshold.
+All dwellings are separate houses with no apartment stock, and weekly rent averages $380.

 What schools are in Silverwater?